l-adic/snarkl/tutorial/sudoku/Sudoku.md

 ## Finishing Up

 We now have all the pieces to write the top level validator.
-To create the verifier, we pass in the indices for the blank squares that the prover will provide.
+We pass in the indices for the blank squares that the prover will provide.
 We then simply create the board and run each of our validation criteria over that board.